TomSavard/RNA_Triplets/README.md

 * the value of theta
 * The value of the energy pairing
-* Input format (what is the common input, for the moment we just have a string : 'ACGUC...')
 * Output format (list of pairs of indices, Dot-Bracket Notation, adjacency matrix, graph representation for better visualization?)
-* do we have standard RNA sequence that can be used for tests to verify correctness ?
-* should add error handling such as input error etc for better readability
-* We are only computing one minimal energy secondary structure S but there are multiple minimum structures.
-Do we care ?
-How do we compute ?